Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: RESULTS AND DISCUSSION

+First $10^6$ DPD steps represent the system behavior in $\theta$-solvent, then the quality of solvent was instantly changed to poor with Flory-Huggins parameter $\chi=3$.
 Fig.~\ref{cryst_clast_single_sq} shows a more detailed view of a typical system with 50\% polymer volume fraction at some intermediate time of $10^7$ DPD steps, including its crystallization behavior and cluster structure.
 In Figure \ref{cryst_clast_single_sq}a one can see the polymer--solvent separation as well as the separation of the polymer--rich phase into crystalline and amorphous sub-phases.
 The crystalline sub-phase is comprised of several crystallites (see Figure \ref{cryst_clast_single_sq}b), which could be easily found by our two-stage clustering analysis described above.
 These crystallites can have quite complex surfaces and very different sizes.
-Analysis of maxima in static structure factor (see Figure \ref{cryst_clast_single_sq}d) confirms that parts of chains {\it (chain segments? stems?)} in crystallites have hexagonal packing \cite{Meyer2002}. {\it This corresponds to nematic phase of liquid crystal (or to rotator phase?)}.
+Analysis of maxima in static structure factor for polymer (see Figure \ref{cryst_clast_single_sq}d) confirms that chain parts (stems) in crystallites have hexagonal packing~\cite{Meyer2002}.
+This corresponds to the rotator phase.
 A single chain may contribute to several crystallites (e.g., the chain shown in Figure \ref{cryst_clast_single_sq}c contributes to two different crystallites).
-In general, the crystallite structure is similar to that obtained, e.g., for another model by means of MD simulation\cite{Meyer2002}.
-Thus, a preliminary conclusion here is that our model and the DPD simulation scheme {\it reproduce reasonably good some general features and therefore} are suitable for studying crystallization in polymers on quite large time and length scales (due to soft potentials and large integration step), while {\it (because?)} they still keep the chains to be non-phantom (which is one of the most crucial feature for polymer crystallization).
+In general, the crystallite structure is similar to that obtained, e.g., for another model by means of MD simulation~\cite{Meyer2002}.
+Thus, a preliminary conclusion here is that our model and the DPD simulation scheme keep the chains to be non-phantom (which is crucial for polymer crystallization), reproduce reasonably good some general features and are suitable for studying crystallization in polymers on quite large time and length scales (due to soft potentials and large integration step).

-Figs. \ref{f_cryst_fraction} and \ref{fig:acs-n-cf} present physical quantities which are main characteristics of the crystalline sub-phase -- the average size of crystallites, the normalized number of crystallites (i.e., the number of crystallites divided by the polymer volume fraction $\varphi$), and the degree of crystallinity (i.e., the number of crystalline beads divided by the total number of polymer beads) -- at different times and for different polymer volume fractions.
+Figs. \ref{f_cryst_fraction} and \ref{fig:acs-n-cf} present physical quantities which are main characteristics of the crystalline sub-phase -- the average size of crystallites (in beads), the normalized number of crystallites (i.e., the number of crystallites divided by the polymer volume fraction $\varphi$), and the degree of crystallinity (i.e., the number of crystalline beads divided by the total number of polymer beads) -- at different times and for different polymer volume fractions.
+We indicate error bars in these figures to reveal the significance of the results.
+We use lines connecting the data points without any smoothing, i.e., just as a guide to the eye.